jonaswer/Entscheidungsframework_Cameo_Systems_Modeler/README.md

 # Documentation

 The decision-tool is written in MATLAB and Python, which is called by Cameo Systems Modeler.
 The Matlab file can be used as a constraint block in MATLAB and has ports for joining technology models.
-A .csm data can be given upon request.
+A .csm file can be given upon request along with the research manuscript describing the approach in detail.

 ![graph](software_architecture.png)

-# Manuscript
+# Contact

-It can be sended by request on jonas.werheid@rwth-aachen.de.
+Jonas Werheid, jonas.werheid@rwth-aachen.de.